shlomif/fortune-mod/README.md

-First of all note that according to [the wikipedia page](https://en.wikipedia.org/wiki/Fortune_%28Unix%29) the original fortune was created in 1979, before the first version of perl was released (or python, ruby or Lua which came later) which followed and when UNIX-running computers were more underpowered.
+First of all note that according to [the wikipedia page](https://en.wikipedia.org/wiki/Fortune_%28Unix%29) the original fortune was created in 1979, before the first version of perl was released in 1987, or python, ruby or Lua which were released later, and when UNIX-running computers were more underpowered than they are today.

 Secondly, you can find some reimplementations of fortune here:

 * [perl](https://metacpan.org/pod/distribution/PerlPowerTools/bin/fortune)
 * [python](https://github.com/bmc/fortune)

+You may be able to get them to work with the data files of fortune-mod and other fortune collections, but note that we have not closely reviewed their source codes.

-Thirdly, most of the value (and hard disk consumption) of the tarball is in the quotes collection.
+Thirdly, most of the value (and relative data size) of the tarball is in the quotes collection.

 Fourthly, a native executable may still give a [better user experience](https://tonsky.me/blog/disenchantment/)